chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_org_add.rst

 ..
 This is an included how-to.

-In order to create a new organization:
+To create a new organization:

 #.
 Log in to the **Management Console** using your existing username.